osoffer/Diamond-Cutter/README.md

 <br>- Add a simple way for the user to map it’s google drive to the notebook for persistency

 <br><b>Visualization – Channel Attribution</b>
-<br>- ✔️ Generalize tool’s flow for compatibility compatibility to all models
+<br>- ✔️ Generalize tool’s flow for compatibility to all models
 <br>- ✔️ Original tool compares 2 classes as positive & negative:  build an option for only 1 class (without negative class)
 <br>- ✔️ Build an option to include multiple images, and get their overall top activated channels
 <br>- Build an option for an automatic pick for the channels of the class with the highest prediction value (positive class)